 Choosing to have one’s breast implants removed is a very personal decision, says the Pure Aesthetics plastic surgeons.
 By seeking breast revision surgery from a qualified plastic surgeon, however, they highlight that many of patients’ concerns with their implants can be reduced if not completely eliminated.

 About Pure Aesthetics

 Pure Aesthetics is a plastic surgery practice owned by Dr Steve Merten.
-Also working with Dr Merten in the practice is specialist plastic surgeons Dr Robert Knight, Dr Justine O’Hara and Dr Kelly Thornbury, all of whom have undergone advanced training through the Royal Australasian College of Surgeons.
-The experienced team also includes Cosmetic Physician Dr Helen Maloof and Dr Noela Ferch.
-At Pure Aesthetics patients can choose from a wide range of surgical procedures, from breast augmentation and abdominoplasty to rhinoplasty and transgender surgery.
+Also working with Dr Merten in the practice are specialist plastic surgeons Dr Robert Knight and, all of whom have undergone advanced training through the Royal Australasian College of Surgeons.
+The experienced team also includes Cosmetic Physician Dr Noela Ferch.
+At Pure Aesthetics patients can choose from a wide range of surgical procedures, from Breast Enlargement and abdominoplasty to rhinoplasty and transgender surgery.
 Non-surgical treatment options are also available at the practice.
 The doctors are available for consultations upon request.